Chuck Long

-Charles Franklin Long Jr. (born February 18, 1963) is an American football coach and former player who is the offensive coordinator and quarterbacks coach for the Dallas Renegades of the United Football League (UFL).
+Charles Franklin Long Jr. (born February 18, 1963) is an American football coach and former player.
 He played as a quarterback in college for the Iowa Hawkeyes under coach Hayden Fry and professionally with the Detroit Lions and the Los Angeles Rams of the National Football League (NFL).
 He was inducted into the College Football Hall of Fame in 1999.
 After his professional career, Long was an assistant coach at Iowa and Oklahoma before serving as the head football coach for the San Diego State Aztecs.
 Long also held a position as the offensive coordinator for the Kansas Jayhawks under head coach Turner Gill.
 Long is the CEO and executive director of the Iowa Sports Foundation, the organization that runs the Iowa Games, the Senior Games, Adaptive Sports Iowa, Iowa Corporate Games and the Live Healthy Iowa challenge, as well as an analyst for the Big Ten Network.

 Background

 Born in Norman, Oklahoma, and raised in Wheaton, Illinois, Long attended Wheaton North High School and played football, basketball and baseball under Jim Rexilius.
 He led his team to the 1979 state title in football as the starting quarterback and was named to the all-state championship squad.
 Long also gathered all-state honors in 1980.

 Still, Long was not heavily recruited out of high school, as Long averaged only five to six pass attempts per game.
 As a result, he did not receive his first recruiting call until Thanksgiving of his senior year.
 Just three schools looked into offering him a scholarship: Northern Illinois, Northwestern, and Iowa.
 Long eventually accepted a scholarship to play at Iowa for future Hall of Fame coach Hayden Fry.